Hotel amenity

 A hotel amenity is a desirable or useful feature provided when renting a room at a hotel, motel, or other place of lodging.
-The amenities provided in each hotel vary.
-In some places of lodging, certain amenities may be standard with all rooms.
-In others, they may be optional for an additional cost.
+The amenities provided in each hotel vary; In some places of lodging, certain amenities may be standard with all rooms while in others, they may be optional for an additional cost.

 In the room

 Kitchen facilities

 Some hotels offer kitchen facilities or food storage.
-In some hotels, this may be in the form of a kitchenette, which may include a full-size or half-size refrigerator, an oven, a stove, a sink, and possibly some cabinets, although these are more common in extended stay hotels.
+In some hotels, this may take the form of a kitchenette, which may include a full-size or half-size refrigerator, an oven, a stove, a sink, and cabinets, although these are more common in extended stay hotels.

-Other places may include just a half-sized refrigerator, a microwave oven, and/or a Coffeemaker.
+Other accommodations may include only a half-size refrigerator, a microwave oven, or a coffeemaker.

-Hotels that offer no kitchen facilities in guest rooms sometimes provide them in the lobby for all guests to use.
+Hotels without kitchen facilities in guest rooms sometimes provide shared facilities in the lobby for guests to use.

 Television

 A television set is a standard item in most hotel rooms.
 In the past, coin-operated pay TVs existed.
 Standard TV channels are free to watch, but some hotels charge extra for cable TV or satellite TV services.

 With the advent of portable video through mobile and tablet devices, hotels have had a harder time generating revenue with their in room televisions.